Site uses cookies to provide basic functionality.

 d1158be July 24, 6:03 A.M.
 The laundry was warm and the rafters were firm, and Michael Holzapfel jumped from the chair as if it were a cliff...
 Michael Holzapfel knew what he was doing.
 He killed himself for wanting to live. war Markus Zusak

 1034221 I did not say anything.
 I was always embarrassed by the words sacred, glorious, and sacrifice and the expression in vain.
-We had heard them, sometimes standing in the rain almost out of earshot, so that only the shouted words came through, and had read them on proclamations that were slapped up by billposters over other proclamations, now for a long time, and I had seen nothing sacred, and the things that were glorious had no glory and the sacrifices were like the stock yards at Chicago if nothing was done with the meat except to bury it. war sacrifice propaganda honor Ernest Hemingway
+We had heard them, sometimes standing in the rain almost out of earshot, so that only the shouted words came through, and had read them on proclamations that were slapped up by billposters over other proclamations, now for a long time, and I had seen nothing sacred, and the things that were glorious had no glory and the sacrifices were like the stock yards at Chicago if nothing was done with the meat except to bury it. honor propaganda sacrifice war Ernest Hemingway

-fdfde06 You can be sure of succeeding in your attacks if you only attack places which are undefended. war strategy Sun Tzu
+fdfde06 You can be sure of succeeding in your attacks if you only attack places which are undefended. strategy war Sun Tzu

 2b765d4 "And since a novel has this correspondence to real life, its values are to some extent those of real life.
 But it is obvious that the values of women differ very often from the values which have been made by the other sex; naturally this is so.
 Yet is it the masculine values that prevail.
 Speaking crudely, football and sport are "important"; the worship of fashion, the buying of clothes "trivial."
 And these values are inevitably transferred from life to fiction.
 This is an important book, the critic assumes, because it deals with war.
-This is an insignificant book because it deals with the feelings of women in a drawing-room." war literature women Virginia Woolf
+This is an insignificant book because it deals with the feelings of women in a drawing-room." literature war women Virginia Woolf

 add03c7 What good the prophet in the wilderness may do is incremental and personal.
 It's good for us to hear someone speak the irrational truth.
-It's good for us when, in spite of all of the sober, pragmatic, and even correct arguments that war is sometimes necessary someone says: war is large-scale murder, us at our worst, the stupidest guy doing the cruelest thing to the weakest being. war page-82 slaughterhouse-five George Saunders
+It's good for us when, in spite of all of the sober, pragmatic, and even correct arguments that war is sometimes necessary someone says: war is large-scale murder, us at our worst, the stupidest guy doing the cruelest thing to the weakest being. page-82 slaughterhouse-five war George Saunders

-5b5cee6 The spot where we intend to fight must not be made known; for then the enemy will have to prepare against a possible attack at several different points; war strategy Sun Tzu
+5b5cee6 The spot where we intend to fight must not be made known; for then the enemy will have to prepare against a possible attack at several different points; strategy war Sun Tzu

 ed04671 If those who are sent to draw water begin by drinking themselves, the army is suffering from thirst.
-[One may know the condition of a whole army from the behavior of a single man.] war strategy Sun Tzu
+[One may know the condition of a whole army from the behavior of a single man.] strategy war Sun Tzu

 fb71209 "The battle fever.
 He had never thought to experience it himself, though Jamie had told him of it often enough.
 How time seemed to blur and slow and evenstop, how the past and the future vanished until there was nothing but the instant, how fear fled, and thought fled, and even you body.
 "You don't feel your wounds then, or the ache in your back from the weight of the armor, or the sweat running down into your eyes.
 You stop feeling you stop thinking, you stop being you, there is only the fight , the foe, this man and then the next and the next and the next, and you know they are afraid and tired but you're not, you're alive, and death is all around you but their swords move so slowly, you can dance through them laughing."
 Battle fever.
-I am half a man and drunk with slaughter, let them kill me if they can!" war tyrion-lannister George R.R.
+I am half a man and drunk with slaughter, let them kill me if they can!" tyrion-lannister war George R.R.
 Martin

-010e7da We cannot enter into alliances until we are acquainted with the designs of our neighbors. war strategy Sun Tzu
+010e7da We cannot enter into alliances until we are acquainted with the designs of our neighbors. strategy war Sun Tzu

-5dd5061 You can ensure the safety of your defense if you only hold positions that cannot be attacked. war strategy Sun Tzu
+5dd5061 You can ensure the safety of your defense if you only hold positions that cannot be attacked. strategy war Sun Tzu

 5cff4f8 I will tell you what war is.
 War is a psychosis caused by an inability to see relationships.
 Our relationship with our fellowmen.
 Our relationship with our economic and historical situation.
 And above all our relationship to nothingness, to death. war John Fowles

-256a7e9 On the journey towards the beloved, you live by dying at every step war history Nadeem Aslam
+256a7e9 On the journey towards the beloved, you live by dying at every step history war Nadeem Aslam

 17cb684 "Anyway, why would you trust anything written down?
 She certainly didn't trust "Mothers of Borogravia!" and that was from the government.
 And if you couldn't trust the government, who could you trust?
-Very nearly everyone, come to think of it..." lies war humor propaganda Terry Pratchett
+Very nearly everyone, come to think of it..." humor lies propaganda war Terry Pratchett

-79c3b68 There are not more than five primary colors (blue, yellow, red, white, and black), yet in combination they produce more hues than can ever been seen. war strategy Sun Tzu
+79c3b68 There are not more than five primary colors (blue, yellow, red, white, and black), yet in combination they produce more hues than can ever been seen. strategy war Sun Tzu

 6111b91 There are seasons of our lives when nothing seems to be happening, when no smoke betrays a burned town or homestead and few tears are shed for the newly dead.
-I have learned not to trust those times, because if the world is at peace then it means someone is planning war. war peace Bernard Cornwell
+I have learned not to trust those times, because if the world is at peace then it means someone is planning war. peace war Bernard Cornwell

 28cd5cc "He thinks Goliath can end the war," Alek managed at last.
 "The man wants peace!"
 "As do we all," Count Volger said.
 "But there are many ways to end a war.
-Some are more peaceful than others." war peace Scott Westerfeld
+Some are more peaceful than others." peace war Scott Westerfeld

 961d00f Angry men with pointy things sent to secure a foreign city are pretty much alike anywhere.
 That's what I've heard.
 So far nothing's convinced me different. war Sherwood Smith

-1e3820d Whoever is first in the field and awaits the coming of the enemy, will be fresh for the fight; whoever is second in the field and has to hasten to battle will arrive exhausted. war field fighting strategy Sun Tzu
+1e3820d Whoever is first in the field and awaits the coming of the enemy, will be fresh for the fight; whoever is second in the field and has to hasten to battle will arrive exhausted. field fighting strategy war Sun Tzu

 eededd0 When weak, act strong. war Rick Riordan

-34706ff The good fighters of old first put themselves beyond the possibility of defeat, and then waited for an opportunity of defeating the enemy. war strategy Sun Tzu
+34706ff The good fighters of old first put themselves beyond the possibility of defeat, and then waited for an opportunity of defeating the enemy. strategy war Sun Tzu

-4119c35 The Homunculi may have started the war, but we were the ones who carried it out. war guilt Hiromu Arakawa
+4119c35 The Homunculi may have started the war, but we were the ones who carried it out. guilt war Hiromu Arakawa

-bb871bb Unhappy is the fate of one who tries to win his battles and succeed in his attacks without cultivating the spirit of enterprise; for the result is waste of time and general stagnation. war strategy Sun Tzu
+bb871bb Unhappy is the fate of one who tries to win his battles and succeed in his attacks without cultivating the spirit of enterprise; for the result is waste of time and general stagnation. strategy war Sun Tzu

 f2def9a That is what death is like.
 It doesn't matter what uniforms the soldiers are wearing.
 It doesn't matter how good the weapons are.
-I thought if everyone could see what I saw, we would never have war anymore. war soldiers weapons Jonathan Safran Foer
+I thought if everyone could see what I saw, we would never have war anymore. soldiers war weapons Jonathan Safran Foer

 cb0318b Intelligence won wars, not brute force. war Rick Riordan

 2b4bc48 In our new age of terrifying, lethal gadgets, which supplanted so swiftly the old one, the first great aggressive war, if it should come, will be launched by suicidal little madmen pressing an electronic button.
 Such a war will not last long and none will ever follow it.
-There will be no conquerors and no conquests, but only the charred bones of the dead on and uninhabited planet. war nuclear-weapons weaponry William L. Shirer
+There will be no conquerors and no conquests, but only the charred bones of the dead on and uninhabited planet. nuclear-weapons war weaponry William L. Shirer

 a6932e8 As for the general view that the Church was discredited by the War--they might as well say that the Ark was discredited by the Flood.
 When the world goes wrong, it proves rather that the Church is right.
 The Church is justified, not because her children do not sin, but because they do. war G.K.
 Chesterton

 dd4b26e "War, Nobby.
 Huh!
 What is it good for?" he said.
 "Dunno, Sarge.
 Freeing slaves, maybe?"
 "Absol--well, okay."
 "Defending yourself against a totalitarian aggressor?"
 "All right, I'll grant you that, but--" "Saving civilization from a horde of--" "It doesn't do any good in the long run is what I'm saying, Nobby, if you'd listen for five seconds together," said Fred Colon sharply.
-"Yeah, but in the long run, what does, Sarge?" war slavery good long-run totalitarianism Terry Pratchett
+"Yeah, but in the long run, what does, Sarge?" good long-run slavery totalitarianism war Terry Pratchett

 3995595 I used to think it was possible for an artist to alter the inner life of the culture.
-Now bomb-makers and gunmen have taken that territory. war culture guns Don DeLillo
+Now bomb-makers and gunmen have taken that territory. culture guns war Don DeLillo

 0cb9c11 War--war was coming.
-And they might not all survive it. war survivors Sarah J. Maas
+And they might not all survive it. survivors war Sarah J. Maas

 fa5b4cb Wars are never cured, they just go into remission for a few years. war David Mitchell

 dbb9c8c A battle is won by the side that is absolutely determined to win.
 Why did we lose the battle of Austerlitz?
-Our casualties were about the same as those of the French, but we had told ourselves early in the day that the battle was lost, so it was lost. war defeat defeatism victory win Leo Tolstoy
+Our casualties were about the same as those of the French, but we had told ourselves early in the day that the battle was lost, so it was lost. defeat defeatism victory war win Leo Tolstoy

 05dbe97 Always attack.
 Even in defense, attack.
 The attacking arm possesses the initiative and thus commands the action.
-To attack makes men brave; to defend makes them timorous. progress war moving-forward Steven Pressfield
+To attack makes men brave; to defend makes them timorous. moving-forward progress war Steven Pressfield

 5e4ecc6 Unreal City, Under the brown fog of a winter dawn, A crowd flowed over London Bridge, so many, I had not thought death had undone so many.
 Sighs, short and infrequent, were exhaled, And each man fixed his eyes before his feet.
 Flowed up the hill and down King William Street, To where St Mary Woolnoth kept the hours With a dead sound on the final stock of nine.
 There I saw one I knew, and stopped him crying: 'Stetson!
 You, who were with me in the ships at Mylae!
 That corpse you planted last year in your garden, Has it begun to sprout?
 Will it bloom this year?
 Or has the sudden frost disturbed its bed?
 Oh keep the Dog far hence, that's friend to men, Or with his nails he'll dig it up again!
-You! hypocrite lecteur!-mon semblable,-mon frere! war humanity fear the-wasteland london T.S.
+You! hypocrite lecteur!-mon semblable,-mon frere! fear humanity london the-wasteland war T.S.
 Eliot

 442f631 As for the new world war that's waiting in the womb of time, a healthily developed foetus, who can say what will spark it, how destructive it will be?
 We've already played at this war in film and fiction, indicating that there's a part of us that desperately wants it.
 What nonsense writers and filmmakers talk when they say that their terrible visions are meant as a warning. [...]
 It's sheer wish fulfillment.
 War... is a culture pattern.
 It's a legitimate mode of cultural transmission.... war war-fiction world-war Anthony Burgess

 ebe6705 You felt, in spite of all bureaucracy and inefficiency and party strife something that was like the feeling you expected to have and did not have when you made your first communion.
 It was a feeling of consecration to a duty toward all of the oppressed of the world which would be as difficult and embarrasing to speak about as religious experience and yet it was as authentic as the feeling you had when you heard Bach, or stood in Chartres Cathedral or the Cathedral at Leon and saw the light coming through the great windows; or when you saw Mantegna and Greco and Brueghel in the Prado.
 It gave you a part in something that you could believe in wholly and completely and in which you felt an absolute brotherhood with the others who were engaged in it.
 It was something that you had never known before but that you had experienced now and you gave such importance to it and the reasons for it that you own death seemed of complete unimportance; only a thing to be avoided because it would interfere with the performance of your duty.
 But the best thing was that there was something you could do about this feeling and this necessity too.
-You could fight. rebellion war politics religion revolution Ernest Hemingway
+You could fight. politics rebellion religion revolution war Ernest Hemingway

 c4aa68e I would say that since the war, our methods-out and those of the opposition-have become much the same.
-I mean you can't be less ruthless than the opposition simply because your government's 'policy' is benevolent, can you now? war politics John le Carré
+I mean you can't be less ruthless than the opposition simply because your government's 'policy' is benevolent, can you now? politics war John le Carré

 ec51993 Those of us who are most genuinely repelled by war and violence are also those who are most likely to decide that some things, after all, are worth fighting for. war Christopher Hitchens